ausevo/ausevo.github.io/excellence_awards.md

 With joint sponsorship from the Evolutionary Journal of the Linnean Society, the AES is excited to announce that we are now taking applications for the 2023 ECR Best Paper Award!

-If you are an ECR (PhD student or postdoc 5 years since PhD) and would like to be considered for the Award, please complete the attached application form and email this, **along with your best/favourite paper**, to the AES ([ausevolutionsociety@gmail.com](mailto:ausevolutionsociety@gmail.com)).
+If you are an ECR (postgraduate student or postdoc 5 years since PhD) and would like to be considered for the Award, please complete the attached application form and email this, **along with your best/favourite publication or pre-print in 2022 or 2023**, to the AES ([ausevolutionsociety@gmail.com](mailto:ausevolutionsociety@gmail.com)).

 [Download the application form](https://github.com/ausevo/ausevo.github.io/raw/master/docs/2023/2023_AES_ECR_award_application_form.docx)

 The AES is offering two ECR Awards, one for a PhD student and one for a postdoc.
-Winners will be required to attend 2023 AES conference that will be held at the University of Adelaide (13-15th of December) and give a 30-minute plenary lecture about their exciting research.
+Winners will be required to attend 2023 AES conference that will be held at the University of Adelaide (13 – 15th of December) and give a 30-minute plenary lecture about their exciting research.

 **Prize**:
 Winners will receive $750 to put toward registration and travel to the 2023 AES Conference in Adelaide.